pjakiela/stata/regression-table.md

 Having relabeled the data, you can use `esttab` to generate a new version of your regression table.
 If the text of your variable labels wraps onto a second line, you can make the first column of the table wider using `esttab`'s `varwidth()` option.
-Here, I used `varwidth(28)`  You can also set the width of your columns of coefficient estimates using the `modelwidth()` option.
-I used `modelwidth(16)` in the example below.
+In the example below, I used `varwidth(28)`  You can also set the width of your columns of coefficient estimates using the `modelwidth()` option.
+I used `modelwidth(16)`.
 It's not clear what the units are, but higher numbers lead to wider columns.
 This gives you a fairly professional looking table:

 ![moah esttab results](esttab2.png)

-Before publishing this table, you'd want to find out why your two regression specifications include different numbers of observations!
+Before publishing this table, you'd want to find out why your two regression specifications include different numbers of observations.
 Otherwise, you won't know whether any difference in the coefficient of interest between Column 1 and Column 2 results from adding the controls or changing your analysis sample.
-You should always make sure that the columns in your regression tables contain identical numbers of observations (unless you are varying the sample, for instance by looking at treatment effects on women in one column and treatment effects on men in the next column).
+You should always make sure that the columns in your regression tables contain identical numbers of observations (unless you are varying the sample intentionally, for example if you were looking at treatment effects on women in one column and treatment effects on men in another column).

-You might also notice that the coefficient estimates associated with with `coartemprice` variable are very long - the begin with three zeroes.
+You might also notice that the coefficient estimates associated with with `coartemprice` variable are very long - the begin with three zeroes after the decimal point.
 To correct this, simply divide the `coartemprice` variable by 100 (or even 1000) before running your regressions.
-This will not alter any of your other coefficients, and it will rescale the coefficients on price so that they fit into the table more easily.
-(Of course, this changes the interpretation slightly:  the coefficient would then indicate the change in your outcome variable resulting from a 100 shilling increase in the price of coartem rather than a 1 shilling increase in the price of coartem.)
+This will not alter any of your other coefficients, but it will rescale the coefficients on price so that they fit into the table more easily.
+(Of course, this changes the interpretation slightly:  the coefficient would then indicate the change in your outcome variable resulting from a 100 shilling increase in the price of coartem rather than a one shilling price increase.)

 <br>

 ## Additional Options in `esttab`

+Economists typically report standard errors rather than t-statistics in parentheses.
+You can achieve this by invoking `esttab`'s `se` option.
-You might also try replacing the t-statistics with standard errors using `esttab`'s `se` option, or keeping only the coefficients on price using the `keep` option.
-Be sure to use the `addnotes()` option to add any relevant information in the table notes.
+You can also use the
+`addnotes()` option to add any relevant information in the table notes.

+r keeping only the coefficients on price using the `keep` option.

 <br>